StuAtKong/kongpose/README.md

 Then run;

-Start the "service" containers (database, ldap, httpbin, etc);
+Start the service & kong containers

-`docker-compose -f docker-compose-infra.yaml up -d`

-Start Kong CP and DPx2;

 `docker-compose up -d`

-This will start Kong EE, Postgres, Keycloak and an LDAP (AD) server.
-There are scripts to populate the LDAP server with seed data.
+This will start Kong EE, Postgres, Keycloak, an LDAP (AD) server and an HAProxy server.

+By default, basic-auth is enabled and you can login with kong_admin/password but there are scripts to populate the LDAP server with seed data.
 After population, it should be possible to login to Kong Manager with LDAP auth and kong_admin/K1ngK0ng.

 ```
 docker exec -it --user root case-ad-server /bin/sh